Floorp-Projects/Floorp/tools/profiler/docs/instrumenting-javascript.rst

 .. note::
     This guide explains JavaScript markers in depth.
-To learn more about how to add a marker in C++ or Rust, please take a look at their documentation in :doc:`markers-guide` or :doc:`instrumenting-rust` respectively.
+To learn more about how to add a marker in C++, Rust or JVM please take a look at their documentation in :doc:`markers-guide`, :doc:`instrumenting-rust` or :doc:`instrumenting-android`
+    respectively.

 Markers in Browser Chrome
 *************************